 The Carver Scholarship is a selective scholarship for students at Iowa community colleges, two-year private colleges and four-year colleges who demonstrate high need, have graduated from an Iowa high school or have been residents of the state of Iowa for at least five consecutive years immediately prior to applying.
 Qualified applicants must also have a minimum cumulative GPA of 2.80 on a 4.0 scale and be ready to begin their junior year at Drake.
 Contact the Office of Student Financial Planning for an application.
 The application deadline is April 1.

 Drake Grants provide support for students with significant financial need as demonstrated by the results of filing the Free Application for Federal Student Aid (FAFSA).
-Drake Grants are available for undergraduate, full-time students for a maximum of eight fall/spring semesters with grant eligibility reviewed annually with the filing of a current year FAFSA.
+Drake Grants are available for undergraduate, full-time students for a maximum of eight fall/spring semesters with grant eligibility reviewed annually with the filing of a current year FAFSA and demonstrated financial need.

 Fine Arts Scholarships are available to selected full-time undergraduate students who display exceptional talent in art, music or theatre arts.
 Fine Arts scholarships are tuition-specific (may only be used toward full-time undergraduate tuition costs for fall and/or spring semesters) and typically require audition and/or portfolio submission to the appropriate fine arts department.
 Students are selected for Fine Arts awards by the music, theatre, and/or art departments with renewal criteria set by those departments.